 How does dropshipping on Amazon work?

 Dropshipping in Amazon is an e-commerce business model where the seller receives orders from customers in Amazon online marketplace (OMP).
-Then, when a customer buys a product, the seller uses their supplier to fulfill those sales.
+Then, when a customer buys a product, the seller uses their amazon fulfillment center to fulfill those sales.
 This business model allows sellers to avoid keeping inventories and to focus on customer-related tasks.

 Requirements for dropshipping on Amazon: